lifei16/supplementary_code/IPALM/readme.txt

 QCQP_b.h
 =========

 This class inherits the class ALM_L_Katyusha.
-It solves quadratically constrained quadratic program by the method IPALM_Katyusha.
+It solves quadratically constrained quadratic program by the method IPALM-Katyusha.